-This Part 2 on Electronic Records will begin by discussing the types of email that are public records, and what exemptions under the Public Records Act might justify nondisclosure.
+This Part Two on Electronic Records will begin by discussing the types of email that are public records, and what exemptions under the Public Records Act might justify nondisclosure.
 Other unique issues raised by the use of email are also explored, such as emails sent or received by public officials and employees on nongovernmental accounts, email threads and the potential risk of using email to create an unlawful serial meeting under the Brown Act.
-We then look at the
+We then look

-&lt;sup>146 Stats.
+171 Stats.
 2002, c.
 945 (A.B.
 1962-Hollingsworth) (amending Gov't Code § 6252 and Evid.
 Code § 250).

-&lt;sup>147 Assembly Committee on Judiciary, Report on AB 1962, May 14, 2002 (citing San Gabriel Tribune v.
+Assembly Committee on Judiciary, Report on AB 1962, May 14, 2002 (citing San Gabriel Tribune v.
 Superior Court, 143 Cal.
 App.
 3d 762, 774 (1 Dist.
 1983)).

-&lt;sup>148 Fed.
+173 Fed.
 R. Civ.
 P. 26.

-Public Records Act requirements for disclosure of other types of electronic records, including Geographic Information Systems.
+at the Public Records Act requirements for disclosure of other types of electronic records, including Geographic Information Systems.